wp-plugins/combo-slideshow/readme.txt

 Tested up to: 3.4.2
 Stable tag: 1.5
-The features of the best slideshow javascript effects and WP plugins: blog posts highlights, image galleries, custom slides!
+The features of the best slideshow javascript effects and WP plugins: blog posts highlights, image galleries, custom slides and more!

 == Description ==